 You would be hard pressed to find anyone who hasn’t at least heard of the Harry Potter series, let alone not become a fan in the many years these books and movies were coming out.
 I was watching Harry Potter and the Sorcerer’s Stone recently with my friend’s children, and as I sat through it while they squealed with delight, I paused and had an idea.
 The oldest child sitting in the room with me was 10, the same age I was when the first movie was released.
-I remembered the awe I felt at the first shots of Hogwarts, and the excitement from all of the fantastical elements on the screen.
+I remembered sitting in the ac repaired theater and the awe I felt at the first shots of Hogwarts, and the excitement from all of the fantastical elements on the screen.

 I was curious and looked back at the release date of the original book and discovered that it started its humble beginnings way back in 1997.
 OK, that sounds about right…then I looked up the release date of the movie which turned out to be 2001.
 This book received critical acclaim and was greenlit for a movie that was fully filmed and released a mere four years after the book was published?!
 Anyone who as kept up with the Deadpool movie battle understands just how short a time this truly is.
 Ryan Reynolds lobbied to have the movie created for 12 years before it was finally taken out of movie limbo and released.
 So why did a children’s book that was written alongside so many others that year to get such a massive following so quickly, enough to get the attention of Hollywood?